wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.5.5 =
+= 1.5.6 =
-Made several minor code improvements, minor tweaks to the translation files and code, and improved/updated the spam filters.
+Fixed a bug that caused some legitimate comments to be rejected under certain conditions, minor update to the Dutch Translation (nl_NL), and updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==